Hrcii/AWS-diabetes-ETL/README.md

 ![AWS ETL architecture](assets/aws%20diagram.png)

-1. EC2 runs the `files/scripts` Python code and ships the generated result JSON to an S3 bucket`.
+1. EC2 runs the `files/scripts` Python code and ships the generated result JSON to an S3 bucket.
 The code fits the diabetes dataset from sklearn with randomly generated hyperparameter $\gamma,C,\epsilon$ values.
 Executions are dictated by a cronjob.
 2. The `queries/` SQL defines external tables (`data`, `hyperparams`, `predict`) that directly read those objects.
 3. `final_query.sql` joins the tables, evaluates each model (test R²), and orders them by fit quality.